Rogers Island Wildlife Management Area

 How We Manage

-Like most of the state's Wildlife Management Areas, Rogers Island WMA is managed by DEC's Division of Fish, Wildlife and Marine Resources for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
+Like most of the state's Wildlife Management Areas, Rogers Island WMA is managed by DEC's Division of Fish and Wildlife for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
 Funding to maintain and manage this site is provided by the Federal Aid in Wildlife Restoration or "Pittman-Robertson" Act, which is acquired through excise taxes on sporting arms, ammunition and archery equipment.

 Because the area can be accessed only by boat, habitat management options are limited to such things as erecting and monitoring duck nesting boxes.
 Currently, primary management objectives are to provide habitat for breeding and migrating waterfowl, to provide waterfowl hunting opportunities and to provide for a variety of wildlife related recreational opportunities such as wildlife viewing, hunting and trapping The management of Rogers Island for non-intensive recreation is consistent with its primary purpose of providing wildlife related public benefits.
 Those preferring more intensively developed outdoor areas should consider visiting day use areas at nearby State Parks.

 Tourism Information for Nearby Attractions, Amenities & Activities